Oujda Oriental, Morocco Travel Guide

 Focus on naturally gluten-free dishes like grilled meats and salads.

 Awareness may vary.
-Carry an allergy card translated into Arabic and French.
+Carry an allergy card rendered in Arabic and The french language.

 If you have severe food allergies, carry an allergy card translated into Moroccan Darija and French.